hphelion/documentation/moonshot/manage.operational-dashboard.cloud-tab.md

 <tr style="background-color: white; color: black;">
 <td style="min-width:150px;"> <b>User Name</b>  </td>
-<td> Enter the email address that you entered when you set up your account to access the HP Cloud OS Distribution Network (CODN). </td>
+<td> Enter the email address that you entered when you set up your account to access the HP Cloud OS for Moonshot Distribution Network (CODN). </td>
 </tr>

 <tr style="background-color: white; color: black;">
 <td> <b>Password</b>  </td>
-<td> Enter the password that you entered when you set up your account to access the HP Cloud OS Distribution Network. </td>
+<td> Enter the password that you entered when you set up your account to access the HP Cloud OS for Moonshot Distribution Network. </td>
 </tr>

 <tr style="background-color: white; color: black;">
 <td style="min-width:150px;"> <b>Sign up now</b> link  </td>
-<td> Click to go to the "Create Account" page of the HP Cloud OS Distribution Network web site, where you can sign up for an account to access the network. </td>
+<td> Click to go to the "Create Account" page of the HP Cloud OS for Moonshot Distribution Network web site, where you can sign up for an account to access the network. </td>
 </tr>

 </table>